Head and Neck Cancer

 Head and neck cancers are cancers that start in the head or neck regions.

-Patients are usually not told they have a ‘Head and Neck cancer’, they are usually told they have cancer in the particular area affected as per the types below.
+Patients are usually not told they have a ‘Head and Neck cancer’, they are usually told they have cancer in the particular area affected.
+Each of those areas are listed below.
+There is a dedicated page for each of the eight different cancer types, where we have more details , symptoms, common treatments and importantly patient stories.

 On this page